 If there is a separate area for smaller dogs, bring your small dog there.
 Don’t bring small dogs to the big dog area, nor big dogs to the small dog area.
 If there is no separate area, then use extra caution at the dog park.
 Watch to make sure the dogs playing are close enough in size that the smaller ones are not at risk.

-Pick up after your dog!
+Always pick up after your dog!
 No one wants to step in poop.
-Plus, some dogs like to eat or roll in other dogs' poop.
-Be courteous.
-Bring bags, pick up the poop, and dispose of it properly.
-No one wants to step in poop!
 Plus, some dogs like to eat or roll in other dogs' poop.
 Be courteous.
 Bring bags, pick up the poop, and dispose of it properly.

 Avoid bringing toys, especially if your dog has resource guarding issues.
 If so, keep your dog away from toys inside the dog park (or remove the toys).

 Supervise your dog at all times.
-I cannot stress this one enough!
-You are not at the dog park to socialize with other humans or to play on your smartphone/tablet/laptop.
-Watch your dog at all times.
+You are not at the dog park to socialize with other humans or to play on your phone.
+Watch your dog closely.
 Be sure to call your dog away if things are not going well (bullying behavior, excessively rough play, aggression, etc.).
 It's time to leave the park if things get out of control or if your dog becomes tired or bored.